-The Compensation Committee and the Board of Directors approved the Amendment on April 1, 2021, subject to stockholder approval.
-In determining the number of shares being requested pursuant to the Amendment, our Board and Compensation Committee carefully considered our anticipated future equity needs, our historical equity compensation practices and the advice of CAP, the Committee's independent compensation consultant.
-The number of additional shares being requested for authorization under the Plan is 2,000,000 shares.
-The NYSE closing market price of the Revlon Common Stock on the Record Date was \$11.60.
+The Board of Directors approved the Plan on April 18, 2022, subject to stockholder approval.
+In determining the number of additional shares being requested under the Plan, our Board and Compensation Committee carefully considered our anticipated future equity needs, our historical equity compensation practices and the advice of CAP, the Committee's independent compensation consultant.
+The number of additional shares being requested for authorization under the Plan is 2,000,000 shares, in addition to shares available under the Prior Plan.
+The NYSE closing market price of the Revlon Common Stock on the Record Date was \$7.78.
 The benefits to be derived under the Plan by the participants cannot be determined, because future grants under the Plan will be made at the Compensation Committee's sole discretion, based on a variety of factors.
 In addition, the ultimate value of Awards under the Plan depends on a variety of factors, including vesting conditions and the market value of Revlon Common Stock.

-During each of the prior three years, we granted Awards with respect to the following number of shares in the form of restricted stock or RSUs: approximately 1,065,300 in fiscal 2020, 1,163,500 in fiscal 2019, and 1,173,200 in fiscal 2018.
+During each of the prior three years, we granted Awards with respect to the following number of shares in the form of restricted stock or RSUs: approximately 1,782,220 in fiscal 2021, 1,065,300 in fiscal 2020 and 1,163,500 in fiscal 2019.

-Below is a summary of awards outstanding and shares available for issuance under the Plan as of January 31, 2021:
+Below is a summary of awards outstanding and shares available for issuance under the Prior Plan as of March 31, 2022:

-- We had outstanding unvested RSUs or restricted stock with respect to 1,762,302 shares of our Common Stock, assuming target performance of performance-based RSUs. - We had no outstanding stock options or stock appreciation rights. - We had 1,760,441 shares available for grant.
+We had outstanding unvested RSUs or restricted stock with respect to 4,022,571 shares of our Common Stock, assuming target performance of performance-based RSUs.

+- We had no outstanding stock options or stock appreciation rights. - We had 612,251 shares available for grant.